Search

 Ruins of old charcoal kilns near Lone Pine.

-This is another testament to human ingenuity and not as outlandish as some of the others on this list, but nonetheless quite outstanding.
+This is another testament to human ingenuity.
+It may not seem as outlandish as some of the others on this list, but it remains truly remarkable.

-High in the Inyo Mountains of the Eastern Sierra is Cerro Gordo, once a prosperous silver and lead mine.
-In just 10-years from the 1860s to 1870s about $20 million dollars-worth of silver and lead bullion was shipped from Cerro Gordo.
-It holds the distinction of being the most prosperous mine for those metals in California history.
+High in the Inyo Mountains of the Eastern Sierra, Cerro Gordo thrived as a silver and lead mine.
+In just ten years, from the 1860s to the 1870s, miners shipped about $20 million worth of silver and lead bullion from Cerro Gordo.
+It holds the distinction of being the most successful silver and lead mine in California history.

-The logistics of Cerro Gordo were tricky, but not insurmountable.
-Charcoal kilns were built along the shores of the lake and nearby Cottonwood creek where, at that time, wood and water were abundant.
-Good fireclay was present in the region too and, whereas most kilns of the day were built using bricks or stone, these were built from clay bricks and covered with plaster.
+The logistics of Cerro Gordo were challenging but manageable.
+Miners built kilns along the lake shores and Cottonwood Creek, where wood and water were plentiful.
+Good fireclay was also present.
+Unlike most kilns of the era, made from brick or stone, these kilns used clay bricks and plaster.

 Where Highway 395 runs west of the old shoreline of the now dry Owens Lake, is a dirt road leading to the historical landmark that is the Cottonwood Charcoal Kilns.
 These 25-foot wide structures are an eerie reminder of an economic and environmental era that is now vastly different in the region.